 For publication on Maserati’s LMS, compliant with SCORM standards.

-Created by using the Articulate 360 Storyline package
+Created by using the Articulate 360 Storyline package***

 Quality control of the English web-based training module (English language control, user interface, user experience, interactions, navigation) as well as tracking/reporting performance on Maserati Academy LMS portal is responsibility of the supplier.